wazuh/wazuh-packages/solaris/solaris11/README.md

     Usage: ./generate_wazuh_packages.sh [OPTIONS]

-        -b, --branch <branch>               Select Git branch or tag e.g. master -e, --environment                   Install all the packages necessaries to build the pkg package -s, --store  <pkg_directory>        Directory to store the resulting pkg package.
-By default: /tmp/build -p, --install-path <pkg_home>       Installation path for the package.
-By default: /var -c, --checksum                      Compute the SHA512 checksum of the pkg package.
+        -b, --branch <branch>               Select Git branch or tag e.g. master.
+        -e, --environment                   Install all the packages necessaries to build the pkg package.
+        -s, --store  <pkg_directory>        Directory to store the resulting pkg package.
+By default, an output folder will be created.
+        -p, --install-path <pkg_home>       Installation path for the package.
+By default: /var.
+        -c, --checksum                      Compute the SHA512 checksum of the pkg package.
         -h, --help                          Shows this help.
     ```